Diego Veronelli

 Diego Veronelli ([ˈdjeɣo βeɾoˈneli]; born 5 December 1979) is a former professional tennis player from Argentina.

 Career

 Veronelli was a quarter-finalist in the 2003 Campionati Internazionali di Sicilia.
-He upset second seed Nikolay Davydenko in the opening round and then had a win over Victor Hanescu.
+He upset second seed Nikolay Davydenko in the opening round and then had a win over Victor Hănescu.
 In the quarter-finals he was defeated by Paul-Henri Mathieu.

 He and partner Federico Browne were doubles runners-up at Buenos Aires in 2004.
 The wild card entrants beat both the second and third seeds en route to the final.

 The Buenos Aires born player was a member of the Argentine team which won the 2010 World Team Cup.
 His only appearance in the campaign came after the title was secured, with he and Eduardo Schwank losing a dead rubber to Bob and Mike Bryan.

-In 2013 he was married to Susana Gonzalez and had a baby, Mateo Verronelli.
+In 2013 he was married to Susana González and had a baby, Mateo Verronelli.
 Now he is tennis trainer all over the world.